muses-code-js/js-xmas-edition/instructions/level1.md

     4. Validate whole form when we submit it
     5. Clean the code
     6. Css:
-        - change for unvalid field - red
+        - change for error field - red
         - warning messages